 You could have individuals voting on every policy ever implemented, using voting software that would make it easier to fit voting into people's daily lives.
 However, not everyone is fit to vote on policy which they have little knowledge about.
 Not everyone has time to research policy to make an informed decision.
 That's why people elect representatives to do the voting for them.
 People are generally experts in one or few topics.
 The ideal would be that everyone would know everything there is to know, and would be able to vote for themselves.
 But chances are that many times we won't vote at all, because we have other things to do and can't keep up with the constant influx of policy that has to be voted on.

-I think the closest we can get to that ideal, is for people to be able to individually select others to vote for them on whatever matters they believe the others to be experts on.
+I think the closest we can get to an ideal, is for people to be able to individually select others to vote for them on whatever matters they believe the others to be experts on.
 For example, I want my friend Frank to vote on matters of foreign policy, because I know he likes to read about that stuff and he's a great guy and I like his value system.
 So I delegate my foreign policy voting to Frank.
 Foreign policy is a hobby for Frank.
 Frank delegates his foreign policy voting to someone he holds in high esteem on the matter.
 Every once in a while, Frank and I can override the delegation and vote for ourselves, if we disagree with our delegates.

 Software exists to enable more direct involvement in government, where one can choose to vote individually, or vote on behalf of friends that confide in your decision, as a delegate.
 Current options include LiquidFeedback, GetOpinionated, and DemocracyOS (as of 2016).